 The Sax

-Named for its saxophone-like silhouette of two buildings connected by a bridge at 100 metres high, with its swinging façade The Sax will enrich the skyline of Rotterdam.
-The project will complete the collection of iconic buildings on Wilhelminapier at Rotterdam's Rijnhaven, and with its 912 apartments will make a significant contribution to the city's housing demand.
-With the project entering the next phase of development in 2023, the construction of The Sax is expected to take approximately four years.
+Named for its saxophone-like silhouette of two towers connected by a plinth and a golden beam at a height of 100 metres, with its undulating façade The Sax will enrich the skyline of Rotterdam.
+The project will complete the collection of iconic buildings on Wilhelminapier at Rotterdam's Rijnhaven, and with its 916 apartments will make a significant contribution to the city's housing demand.

 - Location